RenatoMaynard/Renato/README.md

 ## Hi there! 👋

 My name is Renato and I'm a M.Sc.
 Student in Operations Research at the Georgia Institute of Technology.
 I'm captivated by the power of mathematical modeling and algorithmic optimization to solve complex real-world problems.
-Welcome to my GitHub repository, where curiosity meets academia and innovation!
+Welcome to my GitHub repository!
 ## 📚 Academic Background

 I'm currently expanding my knowledge and expertise at Georgia Tech, pursuing a Master's Degree in Operations Research.